kintone-labs/kintone-ui-component/docs/document/docs/getting-started/custom-css.md

 ### CSS variables and custom properties

-All CSS custom properties (`--custom-property-name`) inherit.
-You can use this to make your component's styles configurable from outside.
+All CSS custom properties (`--custom-property-name`) inherit their value from their parent.
+You can use this to make your component's styles configurable from the outside.

 KUC will publish some properties for each element, based on that users can customize CSS easily.